 Since 1993, improving health, saving lives and responding to disease outbreaks.

-- At Jhpiego-supported health care facilities, more than 770,000 deliveries were attended by a skilled birth attendant and more than 9 million women started using a modern family planning (FP) method for the first time.
-In 2020, 19% of new FP users opted of a long-acting, reversible contraceptive method—compared to 18% in 2019 and 12% in 2018.
+- At Jhpiego-supported health care facilities, more than 426,000 deliveries were attended by a skilled birth attendant and more than 9 million women started using a modern family planning (FP) method for the first time.

 Our Work in Guinea

-Under this five-year, USAID-funded project, Jhpiego and partners Engender Health and Save the Children are working closely with the Government of Guinea to ensure consistent and high-quality provision of an essential, integrated package of family planning and maternal and child health care at health facilities and in surrounding communities in seven target regions covering 85% of the population.
+Under this USAID-funded project, Jhpiego and partners Engender Health and Save the Children are working closely with the Government of Guinea to ensure consistent and high-quality provision of an essential, integrated package of family planning and maternal and child health care at health facilities and in surrounding communities in seven target regions covering 85% of the population.
 The project objectives are: 1) delivery of quality health services improved through increased availability of services, referral linkages and quality of and access to services; 2) healthy behaviors and demand for high-quality health services improved through improved coordination, quality, targeting and scale of social and behavior change communication and health promotion activities; and 3) health systems strengthened through strengthened policy, planning, governance and human resources, and improved availability of commodities, drugs and data for decision-making.
-The original five-year period of this project has been extended to seven years.
+This project, originally for a five-year period, was extended to seven years, with additional focus on support for the implementation of the new community health strategy and COVID-19 response including vaccination (see below).